RSCJacksonLab/landscapy/docs/cookbook/topology/connected-components.md

 assert set().union(*(set(row["nodes"]) for row in eligibility)) == set(node_order)

 # This pooled mean is valid only because all eligible values share the same
 # assay scale.
-Report its 4/5 denominator; do not average component estimates
+Report its 4/5 denominator.
+Do not average component estimates
 # that answer incompatible questions.
 eligible_mean = float(np.mean(included_values))
 assert eligible_mean == 6.25